-Traditionally, April Fools Day is about playing practical jokes on other people, but what if we chose today to laugh at ourselves instead?
+Traditionally, April Fools Day is about playing practical jokes on other people, but what if you chose today to laugh at yourself instead?

 I certainly took myself way too seriously in my youth, but I’ve reached an age now when I can have a good old belly laugh at my failings.
 Thought I’d share one with you now to help you do the same.